fiorucci made me hardcore: we speak to the italian fashion legend

 I remember a trip to Mexico with my wife.
 It was there that I saw for the first time shirts with floral patterns.
 Our novelty resided in the fact that we changed the context of things.
 But they were beautiful in itself.

 You were the first person to bring jeans to Italy.
-When did you realise they were going to take off?
+When did you realize they were going to take off?

 Jeans changed the world.
 One day I was driving in my car with my wife in Ibiza and between the scattered cottages we saw some beautiful topless girls wearing their jeans diving into the water—their jeans completely stuck to them, resulting in such beautiful legs and bums.
 They were not just women, but indigo blue statues.